How Long Do You Have To File A Wrongful Death Lawsuit In Texas?

 7. Emotional distress or mental anguish

 When filing a wrongful death lawsuit for an accident caused by negligence, surviving loved ones deserve full reparations for any damages resulting from their loss.
-Experienced Texas personal injury attorneys like Alford & Clark can work to help you assess your case, gathering information and organizing damages for your claim.
+Experienced Texas personal injury attorneys like Alford Law PLLC can work to help you assess your case, gathering information and organizing damages for your claim.
 After the death of a loved one, working closely and quickly with accident attorneys to file a wrongful death lawsuit in Texas can help claimants get the reparations they deserve from their loss.